 - Brush for scrubbing

 - Wait until the pot has cooled down: Before attempting to clean the Dutch oven, let the Dutch oven cool down first for 20 to 30 minutes.
-Meanwhile, please do not place the pot in hot or cold water because it can severely damage the enamel and cause it to crack.
+In the meanwhile, do not place the pot in hot or cold water because it can severely damage the enamel and cause it to crack.

-- Soak the pot in water: After it has cooled, put it in warm soapy water for 5 to 10 minutes to soften any hardened stains or the food left.
+- Soak the pot in water: After the pot has cooled, put it in warm soapy water for 5 to 10 minutes to soften any hardened stains or the food left.

-- Use a scrubber to remove the food left: Use a nylon scrubber to remove any stubborn grime or stains.
-Avoid using steel wool or metal sponges on the pot, as they can easily scratch the surface and ruin the finishing coat on the exterior.
+- Use a scrubber to remove the food left: Use a nylon scrubber to get rid of any stubborn grime or stains.
+Try to avoid using steel wool or metal sponges on the pot, as they are able to easily scratch the surface and ruin the finishing coat on the exterior.

 - Apply baking soda: Use the ratio of two teaspoons of baking soda to one cup of water if you want to remove any stubborn stains that you can’t seem to scrub away.
 Using a spoon, stir the mixture until it forms a thick paste.

 - Rin the pot: Apply the mixture to the pot using a soft sponge, rubbing it in a circular motion for a minute or two to work on the stains.
 Once you have removed stains and spots left, rinse the pot with cool water.
-Use a nylon scrubber to remove any hardened baking soda paste.
+If needed, use a nylon scrubber to remove any hardened baking soda paste.

-- Use a clean, soft towel to dry the pot: Dry the inside and outside with a dry, lint-free cloth or paper towel.
+- Use a clean, soft towel to dry the pot: Dry the inside and outside of the pot with a dry, lint-free cloth or paper towel.
 Then, store the pot in the cabinet.

-FAQ Relate To The Topic Clean Enamel Dutch Oven
+FAQ Relate to topic How to Clean Enamel Dutch Oven

 Can you use steel wool on a Dutch oven?